DKIM, SPF, and DMARC Explained Simply

 - Server checks: "Is the sending IP on the SPF list?"

-- If yes, SPF passes.
-If no, SPF fails.
+- If yes, pass.
+If no, fail.

 Example record